Charge Density

 With the method

-input the user can substract the difference of charge between inputs of arbitrary length.
-Data is substracted from the first entry based on the following entries.
+input the user can subtract the difference of charge between inputs of arbitrary length.
+Data is subtracted from the first entry based on the following entries.

 Since the ‘spin’ dimension is somewhat ‘meaningless’, the returned object has no spin dimension.